richardbergquist/java-multicodec/Readme.md

 - The optimisation is in favour of the newer multibyte codecs that are in a draft over single byte codecs that are in permanent state.

 #### Solution B : Careful selection of codecs that avoids clashes
-The bytes used in the codec prefix need to be unambigious.
+The bytes used in the codec prefix need to be unambiguous.
 The multibyte codec values that are in draft need to be re-assigned so there is no possible clashes.

 ##### Pros
 - Codec prefixes are explicit and unambiguous